-To prime your engine, hold your finger or a cloth over the exhaust and pull the pull start (or turn engine over with rotor start if you don’t have a pull start) several times until you see fuel being sucked through the fuel tube into the carb.
-There will probably be air bubbles in the fuel line at first so keep priming until these clear.
+To prime your engine, hold your finger or a cloth over the exhaust and pull the pull start (or turn engine over with your electronic starting box/roto start if you don’t have a pull start) several times until you see fuel being sucked through the fuel tube into the carb.
+There will probably be air bubbles in the fuel line at first, so keep priming until these clear.
 Some engines will have a prime button on the fuel tank; you can push this a few times to achieve the same thing.

 Note: If you can’t get the fuel to flow through the tubing there is probably a blockage in either the fuel tank, tubing or carb.
-This is often caused by dirt, debris or, if the car has been sitting a long time, old fuel can become sticky and thicken up, also causing blockages.
+This is often caused by dirt or debris.
+If the car has been sitting a long time, old fuel can become sticky and thicken up, also causing blockages.

-Once the engine is primed push the glow igniter onto the glow plug and set the throttle to around a quarter open and attempt to start with the pull start or roto start.
-Hopefully, after several attempts the engine should start.
+Once the engine is primed, push the glow igniter onto the glow plug and set the throttle to around a quarter open and attempt to start with the pull start or starting system.
+Hopefully, after several attempts, the engine should start.

 If the nitro engine is flooded (unusually hard to turn over)